ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, OCT. 28, 1983

 And they were sipping tea, god-dammit!

 With a hearty wave Brian Johnson–the steel-throated screamer who replaced Bon Scott after he drank himself to death–welcomed me into the room.
 So where was the raving lunatic that prowled the stage in a wooly tam and black Harley-Davidson t-shirt while crazed schoolboy Angus Young dealt brutal chords from atop his broad shoulders?
-All I could see was a cheerful, albeit slightly shy bloke with a craggy face and sephulchral voice layered thick with Scottish accent.
+All I could see was a cheerful, albeit slightly shy bloke with a craggy face and sepulchral voice layered thick with Geordie accent.

 And what of Malcolm Young, the man responsible for AC/DC’s shattering rhythm guitarwork?
 He’s a dead ringer for one of his own fans, teenage thin and gaunt.